Did you know that cricket farming in Kenya is a growing industry? More and more people are starting to farm crickets to make money.

 5. Market your cricket farm

 The final step is to market your cricket farm.
-This can be done by selling your crickets to local restaurants, grocery stores, or directly to consumers.
+This can be done by selling your crickets to local restaurants, grocery stores, or consumers.
 You can also export your crickets to other countries.

 Following these steps, you can start your cricket farm in Kenya.
 Cricket farming is a great way to earn income and provide a high-quality, sustainable protein source for your community.